Speedtronic turbine control from General Electric is one of the world’s most reliable turbine control systems. Find out more below.

 A History of Turbine Science

-Gas turbine theory is not new to the world; in fact, Leonardo Da Vinci designed a reaction-type turbine that, while nothing like turbines of today, harnessed the power of burning gases within an enclosed space.
-Da Vinci’s ‘chimney jack’ used hot air rising from a hearth to turn an axial rotor attached to a roasting spit located over the fire.
-In this way, food on the spit turned without need for an attendant.
+Gas turbine theory is not new to the world; in fact, Leonardo Da Vinci designed a reaction-type turbine.
+While nothing like the turbines of today, Da Vinci’s chimney jack’ used hot air rising from a hearth to turn an axial rotor attached to a roasting spit located over the fire.
+In this way, food on the spit turned without need for an attendant, harnessing the power of burning gases.

 - Single control failure alarms when running or during startup